-Mounjaro is quickly growing in popularity as an effective medication to treat blood sugar levels in people with type 2 diabetes.
+Mounjaro is an effective medication to help manage blood sugar levels in people with type 2 diabetes.

 This article will explain what types of food are best to avoid when taking Mounjaro and what to eat to help lessen side effects and feel your best.